 My current work (whether readable or not) is an attempt to demonstrate the impact of hand-written words.
 We are bombarded with digital fonts, memes, and virtual text that, to me, makes the message less personal.
 There are some very talented font designers, graphic designers and typographers out there.
-The exceptional ones are very good at getting their message across, however, I am more interested in exploring how much more impactful words can be when there is evidence of their creation by the human hand.
+The exceptional ones are very good at getting their message across, however, I am more interested in exploring how much more impact words can have when there is evidence of their creation by a human hand.

 How do I choose the words to write out?
 First, they are usually something that moves me.
 Words that make me reflect on my own life, my own development.
-Second, it is always my hope that the words I choose – even a single word – can speak to someone and be of encouragement.
+Second, it is always my hope that the words I choose – even a single word – can inspire, uplift, and encourage the viewer.

 The current political climate and recent events have me focusing on the need to remind myself and others that there is good in the world.
-I use words of kindness, words of compassion, self-reflection.
+I try to use words of kindness and compassion that foster self-reflection.
 As we see all too often, it is so easy to type hateful, divisive things.
-It is my hope that creating and sharing words of love, I can touch another human’s heart in some way – to offer them encouragement.
-Art.
-Craft.
-Doesn’t matter.
+It is my hope that creating and sharing words of love, empowerment, and compassion, I can touch another human’s heart in some way.
+Art?
+Craft?
+Doesn’t matter:

 I create in order to counter the hate.